bedrockio/model/README.md

 - `getCreateValidation`: Validates all fields while disallowing reserved fields like `id`, `createdAt`, and `updatedAt`.
-- `getUpdateValidation`: Validates all fields as optional (ie. they will not be validated if they don't exist on the object).
+- `getUpdateValidation`: Validates all fields as optional (ie. they will not be validated if they don't exist on the input).
 Additionally will strip out reserved fields to allow created objects to be passed in.
 Unknown fields will also be stripped out rather than error to allow virtuals to be passed in.
 - `getSearchValidation`: Validates fields for use with [search](#search).
 The